Saheed Balogun

 Saheed Balogun (sometimes spelled "Saidi") (born February 5, 1967) is a veteran Nigerian actor, film-maker, director, and producer of many movies which include the first 2 cast movie in Africa and first 3 cast movies in West Africa etc.

 Early life and career

-Saheed Balogun was born on 5 February, Enugu State, South-East Nigeria but hails from Oyo State, Nigeria where he had his primary, secondary and tertiary education respectively.
+Saidi Balogun was born on 5 February, Enugu State, South-East Nigeria but hails from Oyo State, Nigeria where he had his primary, secondary and tertiary education respectively.
 He graduated from Kwara State Polytechnic.

 He began his acting career in 1978, when he acted his first television program titled "Youth Today" on NTA.

-He produced his first film titled City Girl in 1989 but had also been feat produced and directed several Nigerian films before then.
+He produced his first film titled City Girl in 1989, but had also been featured in other movies; and he produced and directed several Nigerian films before then.

 Personal life

-Saheed Balogun was initially married to a nollywood actress, Fathia Balogun but they separated and divorced.
+Saidi Balogun was initially married on September 7, 2000. to a nollywood actress, Fathia Balogun but they separated and divorced.

 He is remarried and has four children.